Mary Boquitas

 In November 2004 she was invited by Carmen Salinas (one of the most important actress and producer in Mexico) to be a part of the play "Aventurera".
 Boquitas from then until now (2008) is one of the principal stars in the play (as an actress, dancer and singer).

 In 2009 she released a new album titled Para Olvidarte.
 Boquitas was "Martina", a successful role in the soap opera "Muchachitas como tú" in Mexico and now playing in US.
 She won two awards for that role.

 She was Laura in a comedy video home in Mexico; and now is coming soon on cinema the action movie Like Brothers where she has the first role.

 In 2008 she composed and sang on a new album produced by Joan Romagoza, a Spanish composer and producer.

+In 2015, she starred in the second season of the reality TV series Rica, Famosa, Latina.

 In 2016, she starred in the We TV (U.S. TV channel) series My Life is a Telenovela.

 In 2017 she released the single "Una Nueva Mujer" which met moderate success in YouTube.